-+ You must be off of the following topical products for a minimum of 1 week prior to your appointment: AHA's, aka Alpha Hydroxy Acids + Retinoids of any kind.
++ Please discontinue the use of following topical products for a minimum of 7 days prior to your appointment: AHA's, aka Alpha Hydroxy Acids + Retinoids of any kind.
 This includes Retin-A, Tazorac, Tretinoin, Retinol and so on.
 These products can cause the pigments to fade prematurely and alter the color as well as may cause the skin to be more more prone to bleeding resulting in poorly healed results.

-+ Please do not take Aspirin, Vitamin E, Green Tea, Ibuprofen/ Advil, or drink Alcohol within 3 days of your first appointment.
++ Please do not take Aspirin, Vitamin E, Ibuprofen/ Advil, or drink Alcohol within 3 days of your first appointment.
 These may cause your skin to bleed more thus pushing the pigment out and may result in poor healed results.

-+ Please note that woman that are in or near their menstrual cycle tend to bleed more than those who are not.
++ Please note that woman who are in or near their menstrual cycle tend to bleed more than those who are not.
 You will also be more sensitive to pain.

-+ If you are sunburnt or have been a a tanning bed within 3 days I cannot perform the procedure.
++ If you are sunburnt or have been in a tanning bed within 5 days Noël cannot perform the procedure.

 Careful aftercare is essential to how your brows heal producing a beautiful lasting result.

 + Keep treated area moist by applying the ointment 2-3x's/day for at least 10 days.
 (Eyeliner/lashline procedures keep dry-no ointment).

-+ No harsh cleansers, face creams, makeup and/or any other products on the treated area for at least 10 days.
++ No harsh cleansers, face creams, makeup and/or any other products on or near the treated area for at least 10 days.